Fred-Barclay/Dragon-Catcher/README.md

 Currently, the following tests are included:

  - Is the firewall running?
-(Currently only ufw is supported.
-I plan on adding support for firewalld as well.)
 	 - Is the firewall logging security events?
+(UFW only)
 	 - Is the firewall blocking unsolicited inbound packets?
+(UFW only)

  - Has someone tried and failed to log in as root recently?
 (Useful for